pivpn/docs/docs/wireguard.md

 ### Mac/Linux

-Open the Terminal app and copy the config from the Raspberry Pi using `scp pi-user@ip-of-your-raspberry:configs/whatever.conf`.
-The file will be downloaded in the current working directory, which usually is the home folder of your PC.
+Open the Terminal app and copy the config from the Raspberry Pi to a target directory on your local machine:

+`scp pi-user@ip-of-your-raspberry:configs/whatever.conf path/to/target`.

 ### Android / iOS